Is Life’s Abundance Dog food an appropriate diet for Great Danes? Keep reading to hear our life abundance dog food review.

 Life’s Abundance is NOT a Dog Food Manufacturer or Company

-Life’s Abundance is an MLM that sells nutritional supplements, cleaning supplies and yes…dog food.
+Life’s Abundance is an MLM that sells nutritional supplements, cleaning supplies, and randomly…dog food.

 As far as we can tell the brand is not involved in ongoing peer-reviewed nutritional research or legitimate testing.
 Despite this, their marketing relies heavily on the promotion that they sell a ‘proprietary’ blend of ingredients.